BlairMinton/nextjs-week-3/README.md

     - `/products/[id]`
     - `/users/[id]`
     - `/posts/[id]`
-4. Create the page.tsx files and implement fetching from the API
+4. Create the page.tsx files in each route and implement fetching from the API
 5. Display 3 pieces of information on each page from the data returned from the API
 6. Stage, commit, and push the changes to your fork
 7. Create a pull request on _this_ repository merging the changes from your fork to this repositories `master` branch